 This page describes how to configure DNS for Google Cloud Endpoints services

-using the domain name
+using the domain name format

 Google Compute Engine or Google Container Engine instance.